-5.1.4 Fuel Shut-off Valve
+5.1.3 Fuel Shut-off Valve

-The engine is equipped with a fuel shut-off valve (1) between the tank and the carburetor.
+The engine is equipped with a valve between the fuel tank and the carburetor.

 - Slide the fuel valve lever toward the block (2) to turn fuel ON, and away (3) to turn OFF. - Turn the fuel OFF when not in use or when transporting.